ruby/www.ruby-lang.org/en/news/_posts/2024-10-07-ruby-3-4-0-preview2-released.md

 ## Language changes

-* String literals in files without a `frozen_string_literal` comment now behave as if they were frozen.
-If they are mutated a deprecation warning is emitted.
+* String literals in files without a `frozen_string_literal` comment now emit a deprecation warning when they are mutated.
   These warnings can be enabled with `-W:deprecated` or by setting `Warning[:deprecated] = true`.
   To disable this change, you can run Ruby with the `--disable-frozen-string-literal` command line argument. [[Feature #20205]]